apocarteres/responsibility-segregation/README.md

 - context holds uniq ownership of allocated resources
 - context has responsibility to release those resources

+## Questions?
+Always welcome!
+Just file a new issue for this repo with what you have.
+The good issue should raise a question or counter-example when contextual resource usage won't work or will be inefficient / unsafe / etc.

 ## How to run?